 Robert Roche is an entrepreneur, investor, civic leader and philanthropist with more than 30 years of experience in the United States, China and Japan.
-He is the founder and President of Roche Enterprises, Inc. an organization that invests in a broad range of industries with emphasis in American, Chinese and Japanese markets.
+He is the founder and President of Roche Enterprises, Ltd. an organization that invests in a broad range of industries with emphasis in American, Chinese and Japanese markets.
 Throughout his career, Robert Roche has been involved in the startup, funding and management of more than 40 companies worldwide, including Redhorse Performance and IS Seafood.

 Through his civic involvement, Roche has served as a representative of the U.S., and supported organizations that promote international collaboration between the U.S. and Asia.
 He has served as the Chair of the American Chamber of Commerce Shanghai Board of Governors, and as an appointee for the U.S. Trade Representative’s Advisory Committee for Trade Policy and Negotiations from 2010-2014.
 He helped found the American Business Community Nagoya (ABCN), now the Chubu Chapter of the American Chamber of Commerce Japan.
 Roche is a benefactor of the U.S.-China Strong Foundation, an organization that works to strengthen U.S.-China relations through study abroad and other youth learning opportunities.
 He serves on the Board for the Center for New American Security, a bipartisan organization that conducts research and analysis on national security policies.
 Robert Roche also helped found the Business Forward Foundation, an advisory organization that has connected more than 100,000 American business leaders with policymakers to help develop job-creating policies.

 Robert Roche completed his undergraduate education at Illinois State University with a Bachelor’s degree in Economics and Japanese Studies.
-He received his Juris Doctor from Denver University’s Sturm College of Law in 1988.
+He received his Juris Doctor from The University of Denver Sturm College of Law in 1988.
 Roche studied as an exchange student at Nanzan University in Nagoya, Japan, first as an undergraduate, and again in law school.
 He is married with three children and spends his time in Los Angeles, Shanghai, and the United States.